chaos-dotcom/ProjectZeus/README.md

 ---

-This README provides a good starting point for users and developers of WebSync TS.
+This README provides a good starting point for users and developers of Project Zeus.
+# Project Zeus

+WebSync TS is a web-based task manager for rsync, designed to help you add, schedule, and maintain rsync tasks in a modern and user-friendly interface.
+This project is built with TypeScript, Node.js, and Express.